 After being at the forefront of high fashion for some three hundred years, Paris has cultivated a reputation as the style and retail capital of the world.
 The city is home to more classic fashion houses and flagship stores than any other city on Earth, and the choice of retail districts is enough to keep even the most enthusiastic shoppers happy.

-Housing the crème de la crème of Paris’ high-end designer stores, the Faubourg Saint-Honoré district is unquestionably the city’s premier shopping neighbourhood.
+Housing the crème de la crème of Paris’ high-end designer stores, the Faubourg Saint-Honoré district is unquestionably the city’s premier shopping neighborhood.
 On such streets as Rue de la Paix and Place Vendome you’ll find the flagship stores of classic French designers including Hermes, Yves Saint Laurent and Versace, as well as ultra-exclusive concept stores like Colette.

 To experience first hand the grandeur of the Belle Epoque, make for Boulevard Haussman — which is home to a number of decadent 19th century department stores, including Galaries Lafayette and Printemps.
-These ‘grands magasins’ are packed with designer clothing, jewellery and homeware collections, as well as gourmet food outlets and fashionable cafes.
+These ‘grands magasins’ are packed with designer clothing, jewelry and homeware collections, as well as gourmet food outlets and fashionable cafes.

 One of the oldest and most charming arrondissements in Paris; Le Marais is home to an eclectic mix of quality chain stores, independent boutiques, vintage shops and high-end fashion outlets.
 The best shopping streets in the neighborhood include Rue des Rosiers, Rue des Francs-Bourgeois and Place des Vosgues, while Rue du pas de la Mule is home to celebrated chocolate maker, Josephine Vannier.